chinenye1/Sunday-School-Attendance-App/README.md

 - As a user, I want to be able to be able to load a previous sunday school class from file

+ Phase 4: Task 2
+ Tested and designed my Sunday School Class in the model package to be robust.
+ Made the removeStudent and removeTeachers methods robust.